Steve Borthwick insists Leicester will learn from Challenge Cup final defeat

 Steve Borthwick insisted Leicester Tigers would learn key lessons from their narrow European Challenge Cup final defeat to Montpellier

-The French outfit eventually clinched a 18-17 success in front of 10,000 spectators at Twickenham in a back and forth contest.
+The French outfit eventually clinched an 18-17 success in front of 10,000 spectators at Twickenham in a back and forth contest.

 After Vincent Rattez had crossed for the Top 14 side, tries in the space of 13 minutes from Harry Wells and Jasper Wiese turned the game on its head for Tigers, but man of the match Johan Goosen got a crucial second score for Montpellier with 22 minutes left and it proved decisive.